This section describes the main ingredient of the on-chain Descartes infrastructure.

 _outputLog2Size represents the log2 of the output drive's size given in bytes.
 As such, a value of

 5 would represent an output drive with a size of 32 bytes.

-_roundDuration is the time (in seconds) given to each participant (currently challenger and claimer) to submit transactions to the blockchain.
+_roundDuration is the time (in seconds) given to each participant (claimer and challengers) to submit transactions to the blockchain.

 After this period is expired, their adversary is allowed to claim a timeout, effectively canceling the computation.
 It is important to notice that this duration only concerns the interval until transactions are mined into the main chain, while other phases of Descartes (like actually running a computation) are given extra time, allowing participants to abide by deadlines.
 A few minutes is a good default for this variable.

-The node owned by the claimer will collect the content of each drive specified in the machine, give Merkle-tree proofs to update the machine hash after the insertion of each of these drives, execute the machine and submit its output to the blockchain.
+The first entry in this list will be selected by Descartes as the claimer node, meaning that it will represent the party responsible for submitting the result of the computation.
+More specifically, the claimer node will collect the content of each drive specified in the machine, give Merkle-tree proofs to update the machine hash after the insertion of each of these drives, execute the machine, and finally submit its output to the blockchain.

-_challenger after seeing the output submitted by the claimer, the challenger is offered the opportunity to either endorse or challenge the result of the computation.
+Meanwhile, the remaining parties become challenger nodes.
+After seeing the output submitted by the claimer, the challengers are offered the opportunity to either endorse or challenge the result of the computation.

 There is now only one argument left to explain in the

 Drive _inputDrives parameter, which will be detailed in the next sections.